gear-foundation/academy/docs/15-tamagotchi-shop/tamagotchi-shop.md

 hide_table_of_contents: true
 ---

 In this lesson, you'll learn about the buying process in a smart contract.
+We'll cover the following concepts:

-We'll also cover how to code a smart contract to define the structure of a store contract state.
-We'll explore the creation of new attributes and how to sell them to Tamagotchi contracts.
-Additionally, you'll learn about receiving messages from Tamagotchi contracts.
-Lastly, we'll explore using the async main function and creating a new attribute in the store contract.
+- How to code a smart contract to define the structure of a store contract state.
+- The creation of new attributes and how to sell them to Tamagotchi contracts.
+- Receiving messages from Tamagotchi contracts.
+- Using the async main function
+- Creating a new attribute in the store contract.

 Let's get started.